vcfvct/aws-exam/azure.md

   * The public url can be `https://{StorageAccountName}.blob.core.windows.net/{ContainerName}/{fileName}`.
 * Blob Types: Block(up to 4.7TB), Append(Logging), Page(up to 8TB, virtual Hard Drive)
   * pricing: Hot/Cool/Archive
-* Disk Types: HDD, standard/premium SSD, Ultra Disk(up to 64TB, for data intensive)
-* File Storage use case: Hybrid, Lift and Shift.
   * The `Cool Access` is for Short-term backup and disaster recovery.
 Archive Access is for long term backup.
+* Disk Types: HDD, standard/premium SSD, Ultra Disk(up to 64TB, for data intensive)
 * Archive -> Glacier.
 A `Blob` tier so same tool will work.
   * To read or download a blob in archive, you must first rehydrate it to an online tier.
 * Azure Storage redundancy